palaogluserdest/gsp-create-react-template/README.md

-# Create GSP React Template
+# Create GSP React CLI

 A powerful CLI tool to quickly scaffold modern React applications with an intelligent multi-step template selection system.
 Choose your language, routing & forms, and styling approach through an interactive menu.